 GRP fencing is not only light but it requires less maintenance, making it highly attractive over more traditional materials like timber, metal or brick that need to be maintained over time against the environment.

 GRP can be easily fabricated and cut on-site to accommodate precise fencing specifications and complex layouts.
-For this reason, GRP fencing can be stylised to the precise needs of your project or an individual layout of a site.

-All-in-all GRP fencing is by far a more cost-effective solution for your commercial and industrial needs in the long-term.
+All-in-all, GRP fencing is by far a more cost-effective solution for your commercial and industrial needs in the long term.

 When should you use Glass Reinforced Plastic (GRP) Fencing?

-- For electrically hazardous sites: The qualities of GRP also make it effective to use as fencing on sites with hazards or risks.
-For instance, thanks to its non-conductive properties, GRP is suitable for electrically hazardous sites.
+- For electrically hazardous sites: the qualities of GRP also make it effective to use as fencing on sites with hazards or risks.
+For instance, thanks to its non-conductive properties, grp is suitable for electrically hazardous sites.
 As GRP is a thermal insulator, it can’t be affected by electromagnetic fields or radio waves.

-- For sites where combustible gases are present: The non-sparking qualities of GRP also make it a suitable fencing solution for locations where combustible gases may be present.
+- For sites where combustible gases are present the non-sparking qualities of grp also make it a suitable fencing solution for locations where combustible gases may be present.
 For tricky installations, this also lowers the chance of short-term and long-term damage to materials and personnel.
-It also means contractors can specify GRP fencing for more testing environments.
+It also means contractors can specify grp fencing for more testing environments.

 How is GRP fencing installed?

-Dependent on the ground of the site, one of the following styles of dig will be required to insert GRP fencing at floor level:
+Depending on the ground of the site, one of the following styles of dig will be required to insert GRP fencing at floor level:

-- Soft Dig – erecting GRP palisade fencing on soil or grass.
-This is normally cheaper as it is less labour intensive and requires less specialist tooling to install the fence.
+- Soft dig – erecting grp palisade fencing on soil or grass.
+This is normally cheaper as it is less labour-intensive and requires less specialist tooling to install the fence.

-- Hard Dig – erecting GRP palisade fencing on concrete or tarmac.
-Due to the difficulties with breaking the hard ground for installing GRP palisade fencing posts, this type of ground is more expensive to erect fencing on.
+- Hard dig – erecting grp palisade fencing on concrete or tarmac.
+Due to the difficulties with breaking the hard ground for installing grp palisade fencing posts, this type of ground is more expensive to erect fencing on.

 A typical GRP palisade fencing installation process

-- Use string line and pegs to mark out on the ground the line where the fence will go.
+- Use a string line and pegs to mark out on the ground the line where the fence will go.

 - Insert the first GRP post into the dug hole and use a spirit level to ensure that it stands vertically.